Kendall Jenner Robbed By Someone She Knew? Kardashians Targeted For Theft Again

 A post shared by Kendall (@kendalljenner) on

-Authorities claim that there are no suspects at this time and there was no sign of forced entry into the 21-year-old supermodel’s home.
+Authorities claim that there are no suspects at this time, and there was no sign of forced entry into the 21-year-old supermodel’s home.

 Could this mean the robbery was an inside job?
 According to TMZ, the police definitely believe so.